CSharperMantle/mazer/README.md

 xmake run
 ```

+> See https://github.com/CSharperMantle/mazer_win if you need a Windows fork.

 On entering game, you will be prompted to make edits to an preloaded maze map.
 This mode is named "*EDIT mode*".
 The following controls are available:

 * `q`: Quit "EDIT mode"